vtex-apps/store-components/README.md

 ## Components Specs

-Above we have a README for each component of this project that explains how to use them.
+Below we have a README for each component of this project that explains how to use them.

 - [Buy Button](https://github.com/vtex-apps/storecomponents/blob/master/react/components/BuyButton/README.md)
 - [Collection Badges](https://github.com/vtex-apps/storecomponents/blob/master/react/components/CollectionBadges/README.md)